erik-feller/log_checking/README.md

-nagios-swatch-plug
+log_checking
 ==================

-A nagios extension that allows for flexible monitoring of various logs produced
+A ruby script intended to be wrapped for nagios that can be extended using matcher scripts to log and alert any event.